NASW-MA Legislative Agenda 2023-2024

 Take Action to lift kids out of deep poverty!

-• S.855/H.1354 An Act to create and implement a Massachusetts Flexible Supportive Housing Subsidy Pool Program (Sen. Crighton & Rep. Meschino): Will streamline public and private funding to provide flexible, responsive funding for housing subsidies as well as tenancy stabilization and supports when there is no other alternative payer (i.e., MassHealth).
+- S.855/H.1354 An Act to create and implement a Massachusetts Flexible Supportive Housing Subsidy Pool Program (Sen. Crighton & Rep. Meschino): Will streamline public and private funding to provide flexible, responsive funding for housing subsidies as well as tenancy stabilization and supports when there is no other alternative payer (i.e., MassHealth).
 The MFHP focuses on bundling and delivering these resources in a new way that improves the efficiency of housing placement, centralizes the housing and service coordination function, and ultimately reduces the time to achieve long-term stabilization.
-Status: Reported out favorably by the joint committee on housing!
+Status: Bulk of the bill was included in the Governor's Housing Bill which was signed into law!
 Fact Sheet

 Take action to implement a Massachusetts Flexible Supportive Housing Subsidy Pool